North Hollywood shootout: Backgrounds

 Larry Eugene Phillips Jr. (September 20, 1970 — February 28, 1997) and Decebal Ștefan Emilian "Emil" Mătăsăreanu (July 19, 1966 — February 28, 1997) first met at a Gold's Gym in Venice, a neighborhood of Los Angeles, California, in 1989.
 Phillips and Mătăsăreanu had mutual interests in weightlifting, bodybuilding, and firearms.
-Both were big men; Larry Phillips Jr. standing at 6 ft and weighing 230 lb, and Emil Mătăsăreanu standing at 6 ft 3 in and weighing 270 lb.
+Both were large men; Larry Phillips Jr. stood 6 ft and weighed 230 lb, and Emil Mătăsăreanu stood 6 ft 3 in and weighed 270 lb.

 Before meeting, Phillips was a habitual offender, responsible for multiple real estate scams and counts of shoplifting.
-His first arrest was in 1989 when he shoplifted $400 worth of merchandise, including two pairs of suits, at a Sears in Alhambra.
+His first arrest was in 1989 when he shoplifted $400 worth of merchandise, including two suits, at a Sears in Alhambra.
 He was living with his wife in Anaheim Hills at the time of his death.

 Mătăsăreanu was born in Timișoara, Romania, to parents who relocated to Altadena, California, in 1974.
 He attended Pasadena High School.
 Growing up, it has been said he was bullied over his accent and weight.
 In an interview with his mother after his death, she said "bullying by schoolmates caused him to turn to computers as a refuge."
 She called her son "a sharpshooter and computer whiz" that "programmed arcade and video games."
 In August 1996 Mătăsăreanu "split up with his wife after having a seizure."
 The marriage produced two sons, who later filed a lawsuit for wrongful death.
-He got a degree through DeVry University's Pomona campus and was a qualified electrical engineer, running a relatively unsuccessful computer repair business, Dechebal Inc. He became an American citizen in 1988.
+He earned a degree at DeVry University's Pomona campus and was a qualified electrical engineer, running a relatively unsuccessful computer repair business, Dechebal Inc. He became an American citizen in 1988.